Sumidu/slacker.jl/README.md

   addConfig(cfg)

-  sendSlackMessage("Hi this is a Test from Slacker.")
+  sendMessage("Hi this is a Test from Slacker.")

 ```